Æthelred the Unready: Reputation

-In the nineteenth century, historians dismissed Æthelred as a bad man and an incompetent king, and this view was endorsed by leading historians in the early and middle twentieth-century.
+In the nineteenth century, historians dismissed Æthelred as a bad man and an incompetent king, and this view was endorsed by leading historians in the early and middle twentieth century.
 In Stenton's Anglo-Saxon England, which is described by Keynes as "magisterial and massively authoritative", the English defeat is attributed to Æthelred personally:

 Much that has brought the condemnation of historians on King Æthelred may well be due in the last resort to the circumstances under which he became king.
 Throughout his reign he behaved like a man who is never sure of himself.
 His ineffectiveness in war, which is very remarkable in a man of his line, his acts of spasmodic violence, and the air of mistrust which overhangs his relations with his nobles, are signs of a trouble which lies deeper than mere incapacity for government.
 They suggest the reaction of a weak king to the consciousness that he had come to power through what his subjects regarded as the worst crime committed among the English peoples since their first coming to Britain.

 Opinion began to change in the 1970s, particularly as a result of PhD dissertations and subsequent publications by Keynes and Stafford.
 They argue that, although Æthelred was finally unsuccessful, he was not incompetent and there were important political and administrative developments in his reign.
 Stafford argues that his reign "is not a time of total failure and treachery; for the first twenty-five years or more Æthelred's reign follows normal tenth-century patterns".
-She defends Æthelred: "during this long reign the resistance of the English king and kingdom to the Vikings was protracted and often successful, military collapse, when it came, late.
-England took the brunt of a renewal of Viking raiding not necessarily because it was weak but because it was a desirable prize ... it was the wealth of the English kingdom which attracted".
+Cnut's biographer, Timothy Bolton, writes that "Æthelred appears to have been a strong and effective ruler", who was "powerless in the face of such strong and mobile forces".
 Keynes comments "Æthelred's misfortune as a ruler was owed not so much to any supposed defects of his imagined character, as to a combination of circumstances which anyone would have found difficult to control".
 In Keynes's view: